brendan-chess/brendan-chess/README.md

 🏀 2021 - Landed my first Software Engineering Internship at RealTime Sports

-🍫 2022 - Worked as a Front-end Developer at Speedy Snacks for my senior project
+🍫 2022 - Interned as a Front-end Developer at Speedy Snacks for my senior project

 🎉 2023 - Graduated with my Bachelor's degreee in Computer Science

-## What I'm doing now

-🌱 Working to become an expert in Next.js, Tailwind CSS, React, and TypeScript

-✉ Sharing my learning journey on LinkedIn

-👨‍💻 Grinding LeetCode problems
+💻 2024 - First Software Engineer hired at Solisa AI

 ## How to reach me

-If you want to talk about web development, collaborate on a project, or think I could be a good fit at your organization, don't be shy to get in touch with me!

 📫 Send me an email at brendanchess25@gmail.com